 These Lemon Cupcakes with Fresh Blueberry Buttercream are a MUST bake this Summer!
+The blueberry frosting is so pretty and tastes divine!!!

 I wrote a Summer Baking Bucket list waaaaay back in June and I’m finally starting to check some things off!
 What can I say…?
 With distractions like beach weekends, best friend reunions, birthday parties, ice cold beers and baseball games, it’s easy for a girl to fall into the rabbit hole of procrastination.